 What is Student Support Services?

-Student Support Services (SSS) is a grant-funded program operating under the umbrella of the Federal TRIO programs and financially supported by the U.S. Department of Education (DOE).
-SSS was designed to assist RU students who are considered at-risk to attain a baccalaureate degree.
-DOE defines the at-risk population as students who are first generation, low income, and have a documented disability.
-First generation students are defined as students whose parents did not complete a baccalaureate degree.
-Low income students are identified by low income guidelines that are set forth by DOE and are based upon the student's or their parent's taxable income.
+We are a grant-funded program operating under the umbrella of the Federal TRIO programs and financially supported by the U.S. Department of Education (DOE).
+We are designed to assist Radford University students who are considered at-risk to attain a baccalaureate degree.
+DOE defines the at-risk population as students who are first generation, low income and have a documented disability.
+First-generation students are defined as students whose parents did not complete a baccalaureate degree.
+Low-income students are identified by low-income guidelines that are set forth by DOE and are based upon the student's or their parent's taxable income.
 In order to qualify as a student with a disability, the student must be registered with the Disability Resource Office (DRO) at Radford University.

 What is the difference between SSS and the Disability Resource Office (DRO)?

-Student Support Services is funded to serve 200 eligible students which include first generation, low income, and student's with a documented disability.
+We are funded to serve 200 eligible students, including include first-generation, low-income and students with a documented disability.
 The Disability Resource Office (DRO) assists all college students who have documented disabilities in assessing reasonable academic accommodations while attending Radford University.
 They help the students become familiar with all the resources on campus and are also there to help students become self-advocates.